Today’s job market is fundamentally different than the job market pre-2007. Welcome to the “New Normal” job market of job shortages.

 The mass changes in today’s job market weren’t caused by unsustainable real-estate prices, the underlying flaws in the banking system nor the resulting stock market crash.
 These were just the straws that broke the camel’s back.

-It won’t matter who wins November’s elections, the president can’t change these economic forces enough to bring the job market back to the good old days of candidate shortages, making it easy to find jobs.
+The president can’t change these economic forces enough to bring the job market back to the good old days of candidate shortages, making it easy to find jobs.
 Even if there were no government deficits, the government simply can’t create enough jobs to bring things back to the way they were.

 This isn’t just an American problem.
 The same mass changes are occurring throughout the industrialized world.